swsnu/swpp2020-team1/project-requirements-and-specification.md

 > > **Acceptance Test:**
 > > ```
 > >	When user clicks the article title button
-> >	Then the corresponding article detail page opens.
+> >	Then user is directed to  corresponding article-detail page.
 > >
-> >	When user input text to comment input area
-> > And click submit button
+> >	When user writes "comment1" to comment input area and click submit button
-> >	Then the comment is created.
+> >	Then the comment with the given content is created.
 > >
 > >	When user clicks edit comment button
 > >	Then comment edit prompt appears.
 > >
-> >	When user edit comment in the prompt
-> > And click confirm button
+> >	When user types "edited comment" in the prompt and click confirm button
-> >	Then the comment is updated.
+> >	Then the comment is updated with the given content.
 > >
 > >	When user clicks delete comment button
 > >	Then the deletion confirming alert appears
 > >
-> >	When user clicks confirm deletion button
+> >	When user clicks confirm deletion button on the alert
 > >	Then the comment is deleted.
 > > ```